Air University (United States Air Force): Schools and centers

-The institutions that fall under the Air University include:
+The institutions that fall under Air University include:

 Officer professional military education

 The Carl A. Spaatz Center for Officer Education (Spaatz Center) unified the continuum of Air Force officer professional military education.
 Activated in 2008, the Spaatz Center was named in honor of the Air Force's first chief of staff, General Carl A. Spaatz.
 The center was disestablished in 2017.

 Squadron Officer School

 The Squadron Officer School in-residence program is a 6.5-week course for USAF captains.
 The course is structured around four primary areas: Leadership, building highly-effective teams, logical and ethical reasoning in decision making, and multi-domain joint warfare.